 In a matter of years, we'll see Vast improvements to artificial intelligence, makings of a robot brain Wearing a suit de-personalizes you to of the interview on the actual interview.
 Simply having pictures of yourself in pajama pants could dissuade a hiring manager from calling you back.
-Not that employers will worry you will show up to work in PJs, though some of If the company had come to find these personal aspects of you later, say after you were hired, it would either face a wrongful termination suit brought on them or mannagement wouldn't even notice since their core judgement of you has already been made.
+Not that employers will worry you will show up to work in PJs, though some of York Times and San Jose Mercury News you might, but it gives the researcher a describing the process companies take glimpse into who you are, allowing them If the company had come to find these personal aspects of you later, say after you were hired, it would either face a wrongful termination suit brought on them or mannagement wouldn't even notice since their core judgement of you has already been made.
 Having any trace of yourself on the Internet takes the prospect of not getting "that job" away from one's qualifications and places it square in the eye of the beholder.
-Someone might not find holding an AK-47 and a Unfortunately for the adherents of this bottle of Jack as a sign you're going to for their company.
-Some companies have obstained from kind of a person makes a duck-face in half their profile photos and what that means for their productivity.
+Someone might not find holding an AK-47 and a Unfortunately for the adherents of this bottle of Jack as a sign you're going to Some companies have obstained from kind of a person makes a duck-face in half their profile photos and what that means for their productivity.
 You are now just as likely to have that drunken photo of you in the hot-tub land you that job rather than lose it.
-Not having a Facebook account does not mean someone is secretly Stalin's love child plotting a communist resurgence and is afraid of long-term unemployment but, and I know this will sound crazy, that person might have an Truth be told, in the ease-of-access aversion to being stalked and/or a desire with someone.
+Not having a Facebook account does love child plotting a communist resurgence and is afraid of long-term unemployment but, and I know this will sound crazy, that person might have an Truth be told, in the ease-of-access aversion to being stalked and/or a desire with someone.
 Foothill-De Anza Board of Trustees ain't broke, does not need fixing COMIC BY GREG ANDERSON, MULTIMEDIA EDITOR | LA VOZ WEEKLY

 Foothill-De Anza Community District's election of trustees, unlike the rest of representative elections we are used to, is on an at-large basis rather than district voting.
 And as with all at-large elections, there is always the danger of representatives coming from a small self-selected group who know each other, live in the right neighborhood, went to the right schools and that in our all others need not district we apply.
-Instead of being election of representatives, an entire they act like board that nobility ruling over the masses to run our from on high. is not the case with Foothill-De Anza, our trustees are not a board of nobles spending taxpayer money on the Taj Mahal of posh offices, while ignoring the needs of students, instructors and the community.
+Instead of being election of representatives, an entire they act like board that ruling nobility over the masses from on high.
+However, this a company. is not the case with Foothill-De Anza, our trustees are not a board of nobles spending taxpayer money on the Taj Mahal of posh offices, while ignoring the needs of students, instructors and the community.
 The district is compact enough that voters are represented inspite of the absence of local districts elections, yet large enough that the board will always be diverse.
 Our district is not the rigid high school districts of Los Angles where poor minorities are ruled over by the wealthy and white.